 Technologies changing everything

-My belief that a six to ten-fold capacity improvement is possible developed chairing Marconi Society seminars with Paulraj, Samueli, Cerf, & Rappaport.
+My belief that a six to ten-fold (or higher) capacity improvement is possible developed chairing Marconi Society seminars with Paulraj, Samueli, Cerf, & Rappaport.
 I've since discussed it with respected engineers inside the giant telcos who can't speak on the record.
 Lee Hicks of Verizon indirectly confirmed this estimate when he told an Adtran event his costs had been falling 40% per year and he hoped to continue at 40% going forward.
 The engineers all know this; the policy people often don't and make some very bad decisions.

-Massive MIMO, whether in 4G or the very similar 5G midband, directly produces a two to five times improvement.
+Massive MIMO, whether in 4G or the very similar 5G midband, directly produces a two to seven times improvement.
 MM opens up the 3.4-4.2 GHz band, previously impractical to use.
 Lightly used spectrum in the "mid-band" will allow an additional 100 MHz to each carrier, doubling available spectrum.
 Carriers are also adopting more complicated coding method (256 QAM) that adds as much as a third to existing systems.